wjkristiansen/InCommand/readme.md

 rocket fuel refill -t bananas
 ```

-Boolean switch parameters do not take a value argument.
-Instead, boolean parameters are treated as `true` if they are present in the argument list.
+Boolean switch options do not take a value argument.
+Instead, boolean options are treated as `true` if they are present in the argument list.

 Example: